UMMS-Biocore/bootcamp/session3/session3.md

 ## Exercise 1: prepare for genomic alignment

 Both STAR and RSEM rely on STAR to perform read alignment.
 STAR uses very efficient genome compression algorithm that allows for quick matching of sequences.
-To use these alignments it is necessary to create index or reference files.
-Please go to ~/bootcamp/mm10 directory and create index files for STAR and reference files for RSEM.
+To use these alignments, it is necessary to create index or reference files.
+Please go to `~/bootcamp/RNA-Seq/mm10` directory.
+We will create index files for STAR and reference files for RSEM.

 Creating these files are usually a one time thing and you use them in the future.
-We already created for you for model organisms and highly used genome builds.
-Howewer, if you need to create these files yourself in the future.
-You can consult to this exercise.
+We've already shared highly used genome builds for model organisms, so you can check it out later in `/share/data/umw_biocore/genome_data/`.
+Howewer, if you need to create these files yourself in the future, you can consult to this exercise.

 1. First load necessary modules we will use today.